tfiedlerdejanze/expublish/docs/CHEATSHEET.md

 # Skip test run:
 $ mix expublish.minor --disable-test

+# If the package version is kept in a separate file:
+$ mix expublish.patch --version-file=VERSION.txt

 # Push the git commit to a different branch and/or remote:
 $ mix expublish.minor --branch=release --remote=upstream